NGO-Algorithm-Audit/Bias_scan/README.md

 | sentiment_score | 0.99642    | 0.00008 |
 | #URLs           | -0.74848   | 0.00015 |

+#### Conclusion
 Tweets of users with a verified profile, below average number of mentions and URLs, and above average sentiment score are classified significantly more often as disinformation by the BERT-based classifier.
+Next, with help of subject matter experts the identified quantitative disparities need to be reviewed to assess potential discriminatory bias of the classifier.

 ![image](./images/Bias_scan_XGBoost_loan_approval_classifier.png)